 - Top of this price range

-There is a lot to like on this machine, including a weight under 20 pounds, an included shoulder strap and the ability to run most rod compositions that matter.
-The Hobart 500570 Stickmate 160i easily handles 6010, 6011, 6013 and 7018 rods by most makers.
+There is a lot to like about this machine, including a weight under 20 pounds, an included shoulder strap, and the ability to run most rod compositions that matter.
+The Hobart 500570 Stickmate 160i easily handles 6010, 6011, 6013, and 7018 rods by most makers.
 Owners report better performance on 6010 with lower current settings.
 This machine has a reputation for smooth welding quality overall.

 - Weighs just 11 pounds